 - The project must comprehensively address issues of sustainability.

-- The project must have letters of support from relevant government departments, other service providers and the community.
-These should include a commitment to recurrent funding if relevant.
+- The project must have recent letters of support from relevant government departments, other service providers and the community.
+These should be less than one year old, specific to the project and include a commitment to recurrent funding if relevant.

 - An organisation can submit more than one Concept Proposal.
 However, there can only be one grant per organisation at any one time.